Is Your Conscious Relationship Drama Central?

 Phew.
 Sure glad we don’t live in that time.
 Clearly, that relationship model stopped working a few decades before the feminist revolution gleefully upended it.

 Like most institutions going through revolutionary change, marriage — or at least the committed relationship — has catapulted in the opposite direction.
-Due to the popularity of personal growth prophets and relationship gurus such as Oprah, John Grey, Sue Johnson and the Gottmans, people in relationships no longer need to be shackled by gender roles, shame and silence; they are instead encouraged to pursue the love they want and deserve.
+Due to evolving perceptions of gender, the acceptance of LGBTQ+ marriage, free advice from personal growth prophets and relationship gurus on social media, etc. people in relationships no longer need to be shackled by gender roles, shame and silence; they are instead encouraged to pursue the love they want and deserve.
 Those who are invested in deep and authentic love relationships can openly discuss boundaries, feelings, triggers, and all sorts of issues, and in the absence of traditional role models and societal expectations, many choose to base their relationships on personal or spiritual growth.

 In 1979, psychologist Alice Miller published her seminal book The Drama of the Gifted Child, about sensitive children who were narcissistically wounded by parents who neglected them emotionally, treated them with contempt or co-opted their dreams.
-Miller prescribes therapy as the way out of the stark loneliness and depression of the now-adult child, in order to help him recover his true self from the false persona he developed to meet the needs of his parents.
+I know that seems like a long time ago.
+But its wisdom lives on.
+Miller prescribes therapy as the way out of the stark loneliness and depression of the now-adult child, in order to help them recover their true self from the false persona they developed to meet the needs of their parents.

 Because relationships bring up so much stuff from childhood, many growth-oriented people have consciously or unconsciously selected their primary relationship as the arena for this deep healing.
 I call this the Personal Growth Model of relationship, or alternately, The Drama of the Gifted Relationship.